hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 You can declare a separate struct and then copy its memory over a new one.

 [16:45:36](#175372113612fIdgQ:gitter.im) <munael>:
 So it seems.
-I was trying to make a starter SDL3 wrapper just to see how it looks, but perhaps it's not time for it yet í ¾í´·â€â™‚ï¸
+I was trying to make a starter SDL3 wrapper just to see how it looks, but perhaps it's not time for it yet ğŸ¤·â€â™‚ï¸

 [16:44:23](#17537210631097kMBri:tchncs.de) <hiiamboris>:
 * You can declare a separate (static) struct and then copy its memory over a new one.